Are Smoothies Good For You?

 Whether you are using smoothies as a quick breakfast, simple snack, or post-workout shake, there are many benefits to real food smoothies.
 Smoothies can help to:

 - Increase Fruit and Vegetable Intake: Smoothies are a simple way to increase your overall fruit and vegetable intake without much effort.
-Fruits and vegetables are rich in fibre, vitamins and minerals and they have been shown to provide a wide variety of health benefits.
+Fruits and vegetables are rich in fiber, vitamins, and minerals and they have been shown to provide a wide variety of health benefits.

-- Increase Fibre Intake: When made with fruits and vegetables, smoothies can help to increase overall fibre intake, which is essential for overall health.
-Fibre-rich foods help to support digestion, promote gut health, regulate of blood sugar, lower cholesterol, regulate weight and regulate appetite.
+- Increase Fibre Intake: When made with fruits and vegetables, smoothies can help to increase overall fiber intake, which is essential for overall health.
+Fiber-rich foods help to support digestion, promote gut health, regulate blood sugar, lower cholesterol, regulate weight and regulate appetite.